The Land (Epcot)

 The Land is a pavilion located in the World Nature neighborhood of Epcot, a theme park at the Walt Disney World Resort in Bay Lake, Florida.
 The pavilion is dedicated to human interaction with the Earth, focusing on agriculture, conservation, and travel.
 It opened on October 1, 1982, as part of the Phase I features for the grand opening of what was then known as EPCOT Center.
 It explores how humans can both use the land for their benefit, and how they can also destroy it.
 Future Technology in better preserving the land is also explored in the pavilion, along with a focus on the celebration of the land itself.

-The 24 hectare (2.5 million square foot) facility features four attractions; Soarin' Around the World, Living with the Land, Harvest Theater (including Awesome Planet), and Behind the Seeds Tour.
+The 24 hectare (2.5 million square foot) facility features four attractions; Soarin', Living with the Land, Harvest Theater (including Awesome Planet), and Behind the Seeds Tour.

+Contributions of Merle Jensen

+Dr. Merle Jensen, Ph.D., a Professor Emeritus from the University of Arizona's School of Plant Science, played a pivotal role in the development of "The Land" Pavilion at EPCOT, Walt Disney World.
+Jensen, known for his extensive work in controlled environment agriculture (CEA), was the project leader for the agricultural systems within the pavilion.
+"The Land."

+Jensen's contributions to "The Land" Pavilion include the design and implementation of various advanced agricultural systems.
+These systems demonstrate sustainable farming practices and the future of agriculture, aligning with EPCOT's theme of innovation and global community.
+His work at "The Land" has been recognized as a significant achievement in the field of CEA, reflecting his broader impact on agricultural practices worldwide.

+Dr. Jensen's career spans over four decades, during which he has developed intensive food production systems for both terrestrial and extraterrestrial applications.
+His expertise has been sought by numerous international organizations, and he has played a crucial role in advancing agricultural technology globally.

 History

 While "The Land" pavilion has existed since 1982, it has gone through three significant phases.
-The pavilion's first incarnation involved a ten-year sponsorship under Kraft Foods Inc. from 1982–1992.
+The pavilion's first incarnation involved a ten-year sponsorship under Kraft Foods Inc. from 1982–1990.
+Kraft General Foods, Inc. from 1990–1992.
 Kraft played a vital role in co-financing the everyday functions of the attractions, restaurants, and shops inside the pavilion.
 The pavilion's interior and exterior design featured earth tone colors and exotic plant life.